Anaminus/roblox-api-ref/data/class/TestService.md

 # Summary

-The *TestService* can be used for performing unit tests, as well as testing a place with various settings.
+The **TestService** can be used for performing unit tests, as well as testing a place with various settings.

-# Description
+# Details

-Each of TestService's methods used for testing allow a *source* and a *line* to be supplied as arguments, optionally.

-Each method can potentially emit a message to the output.
+Each method used for testing may emit a message to the output.
 This message begins with "TestService", indicating that it was emitted by a TestService method.
 A message may be an error (in red), a warning (in yellow), or a regular message (in blue).

 Each test method also allows a *source* and a *line* to be optionally supplied as arguments.
 If they are given, then they are displayed in the message.

-The *source* argument indicates a [Script](Script.html) object related to the message (such as the script where an error occurred).
+The *source* argument indicates a [script](BaseScript.html) object related to the message (such as the script where an error occurred).
 The script's [Name](Instance.html#memberName) is displayed before the main description or text of the message.
-Note that *source* may be any instance, not just a Script.
+Note that *source* may be any instance, not just a script.

-*line* is a line number in a Script, indicating an exact line in the script related to the message.
+*line* indicates an exact line in the script related to the message.
 If *source* is given, then the line is displayed after the source name.
-It will not be displayed if the source is not given.
+If not, then the line is not displayed.

 Example messages:

-**Without source:**
+*Without source:*

 	TestService: message

-**With source (SourceName) and line (123):**
+*With source (SourceName) and line (123):*

 	TestService.SourceName(123): message